aaronhuggins/jsforce-deploy-reporter/README.md

 Two additional reporter types provide a facility to output a Junit-format xml file and write arrays `componentFailures`, `componentSuccesses`, `runTestResult.successes`, and `runTestResult.failures` to a JSON file.
 These reporter types are `junit` and `junitonly`.

 Type `junit` will write out both a JSON and and Junit version of the component and test results; `junitonly` will only output the Junit files.
 Additionally, if option `junitLevel` is provided, output can be limited to just one of tests or components; by default, it will write both reports.

+The timestamps are calculated using either the time at which the reporter is ran or a time passed in the options for `completedDate`.
+This allows the reporter to indicate in Junit files the correct duration of tests and components, which means more accurate reporting to the tools ingesting the Junit output.

 - [IBM knowledge on Junit format](https://www.ibm.com/support/knowledgecenter/SSQ2R2_14.2.0/com.ibm.rsar.analysis.codereview.cobol.doc/topics/cac_useresults_junit.html)
 - [Junit schema](https://github.com/windyroad/JUnit-Schema)